benjaminkramer64/benjaminkramer25.github.io/teaching.md

 ---
 [*<< go back*](index.md)

+For all courses listed below, I was an undergraduate teaching assistant tasked with grading homework and exams, holding office hours, and any necessary administrative work.
+For in particular Cell Biology, Thermodynamics, and Chemistry of Materials, I held recitation lectures weekly.

 <span style="font-size:32px; font-weight: bold; color: #bbbbbb;">Spring 2024</span>

 **Cell and Protein Biology** with <a href="https://biology.case.edu/faculty/valerie-haywood/" target="_blank">Professor Valerie Haywood</a> \